 I am a certified teacher who has worked with gifted students, students with disabilities, students with limited and interrupted education, and students who are learning English as a second or third language; I have experience working with students of all ages (pre-school to college).
 I enjoy working with students to set goals and monitor progress as the one-on-one nature of tutoring allows me to individualize my instruction.
 I believe education is about meeting students where they are and giving them the tools they need to carry themselves farther.

-University of Alabama at Birmingham - Bachelors, Communication Studies
+Undergraduate Degree: University of Alabama at Birmingham - Bachelors, Communication Studies

 ACT Composite: 33

 ACT English: 34